-The California Department of Public Health (CDPH), Center for Health Care Quality (CHCQ), Licensing & Certification Program is responsible for regulatory oversight of licensed health care facilities and health care professionals to assess the safety, effectiveness, and quality health care for all Californians.
-CHCQ fulfills this role by conducting periodic inspections and complaint investigations of health care facilities to determine compliance with federal and state laws and regulations.
+The California Department of Public Health (CDPH), Center for Health Care Quality (CHCQ), Licensing & Certification Program, is responsible for regulatory oversight of licensed health care facilities and health care professionals to ensure safe, effective, and quality health care for all Californians.
+CHCQ fulfills this role by conducting periodic inspections and complaint investigations of health care facilities to ensure they comply with federal and state laws and regulations.
 CHCQ licenses and certifies over 10,000 health care facilities and agencies in California in 30 different licensure and certification categories.